 Saguaro Cactus Thank you Margaret from in Durham, NC for the following idea!

 Have children make tissue paper flowers or other flowers or desert creatures to hang on your classroom Saguaro Cactus!

 To make your class Saguaro (adult project only!):

-You'll need: packaging styrofoam; large bucket half-ful with rocks/stones; green spray paint; toothpicks
+You'll need: packaging Styrofoam; large bucket half full with rocks/stones; green spray paint; toothpicks

-Take packaging Styrofoam from boxes and melt them together and form inot a giant Saguaro Cactus.
+Take packaging Styrofoam from boxes and melt them together and form into a giant Saguaro Cactus.

 Place in an old bucket stones (from the driveway).

 The kids add tissue paper flowers for a blooming cactus.
 You can also add smaller creatures that the children make onto the cactus.